-These are valid questions.
+If you’re asking yourself “Can I file bankruptcy and keep my car?” you’re not alone.
 Your car is not just a vehicle; it’s a lifeline.
-It gets you to work, to the grocery store, to your children’s school.
+It gets you to work, to the grocery store, to your children’s school and their activities.
+You need your car for your daily life.

-Chapter 7 is often referred to as liquidation bankruptcy.
+Chapter 7 bankruptcy discharges unsecured debts like credit cards and medical bills.
 Non-exempt assets could be sold by a trustee to pay creditors.
+Filers maximize their exemptions to keep their assets.

 Here’s a quick comparison: